andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/README.md

 Youtube video
 [here](https://www.youtube.com/watch?v=GyEMbIRYVGA).

+### For those that understand

+After the WWII, the mentality was to rebuild and don't complain.
+Keep going.
+Think about the children, the future of the next generations.
+"Polderen", at the end of the day we forget about all of it, and we do it as a collective.
+No need for explicit retributive and restorative justice: The group takes care of that.
+However, that principle and implicit belief, implicit attitudes programmed into people through culture and its cultural wisdom, is outdated and doesn't apply
+anymore: The country was rebuild.
+Don't become a tool for the greedy.
+Dare to ask for explicit retributive and restorative justice for yourself.
+Irrespective of what the legal system has to offer or stands for even implicitly.
+The legal system is merely a reflection of the moral convictions of the current status quo or from the past.
+It should not dictate what you perceive, what is right or wrong and what is justice for you.
+You deserve more.
+I try to stand by you for deserved justice of any kind as much as I can, and believe it is our civil duty and duty of care as citizens of a democracy.

 ## [Call for a new Moral System](https://github.com/andres81/Model_of_the_Psyche/blob/main/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/call_for_a_new_moral_system/README.md)

 Is the legal system still enough?
 Do we get moral justice through the use of the